Skip to main content

 2. Audit your medications: Look for daily NSAIDs (ibuprofen, naproxen, aspirin).
 Talk to your doctor about safer pain options.

-3. Try 5 minutes of belly breathing before meals: This trains the diaphragm and shifts your nervous system into digest mode.
+3. Try 5 minutes of belly breathing before meals: This trains the diaphragm and moves your nervous system into digest mode.

 4. Ask for an H. pylori test: A stool antigen or breath test is simple and changes the plan if it is positive.